beckflorian/ui-mainswitch/README.md

 }
 ```

-### Customization of language:
+### Language:
-In the editor you can customize the language settings by declaring an object - complete or partially - like this:
+In the editor you can customize the language settings by declaring an object - complete or partial - like this:
 ```
 {
     "events":"Events",